Uses of Radium

 The needs of medicine at the time lead to the production of many diverse things putting into perspective very small quantities of radium.
 It involved needles and tubes or even applicators containing radium.
 Between 1910 and 1930 these were stocked in hospitals and surgeries.
 The needles and tubes of radium that were rigid are today replaced by supple wires of iridium-192.

 At the end of the war of 1914-1918, the demand was so great that the product became scarce and very expensive, which aroused the interest of industrialists for an element where one gram reached the price of a good house in Paris.
-A Belgium company, The Mining Union of Haut Katanga developed production of radium from Congolese deposits rich in uranium.
+A Belgium company, The Mining Union of Haut Katanga developed production of radium from rich in uranium.
+It was a left-over uranium stock of this Union Minière, hidden in Morocco during the Second World War by Frederic Joliot, which allowed France in 1948 to dispose of the uranium needed to start Zoe, the first French atomic pile.

-The mania for radium increased the demand, but the only serious industrial use would be for bright paintings, for watches and alarm clocks that lasted until the 1960s.
-Although these paintings containing traces of radium had been abandoned for a long time, radiological controls still had to be put in place in old watch making factories (Bayard, Lip and Jazz) and sometimes had to undergo decontamination.
+The radium mania increased the demand, but the only serious industrial use would be for luminescents watches and alarm clocks paintings that lasted until the 1960s.
+Although these paintings containing traces of radium had been abandoned for a long time, radiological controls still had to be put in place in old watch making factories (Bayard, Lip and Jazz), that sometimes had to undergo decontamination.

 Radium needles for medical use.
 Radium was at the origin of the first uses of radioactive sources for therapeutic purposes.
 The radium needles, which were rigid, are nowadays replaced by flexible wires containing iridium-192.
 Radioactive sources are used in the form of tubes or wires introduced in natural cavities or implanted in tissues.
 Brachytherapy remains today the preferred treatment for uterus cancer, a common and serious cancer.